 Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful antigens such as viruses.
-They are designed to block the virus’ attachment and entry into human cells.
+A side-by-side comparison of the therapeutics is available from HHS.

-This video, from Combat COVID, provides an excellent overview of monoclonal antibodies and how they can help high-risk patients.
+This video, from HHS Combat COVID, provides an overview of monoclonal antibodies and how they can help high-risk patients.

 What types of patients can benefit from treatment with monoclonal antibodies?